jqiao6835/Qiaowo.github.io/index.md

 >🌿 Hello, my name is Jam.
 I am a happy Canadian.🍁

+>🌿 My parents are both from Tianjin, China, but I was born in Toronto, Canada.🍁

 >🌿 I'm 18 and am attending Sheridan College.

 >🌿 I am an INFP-T and my favourite colour is green (obviously).